QualiSystems/cloudshell-help/docs/portal/sandboxes/sandbox-workspace/save-sandbox.md

 2. Enter a meaningful **Name**.

     The default is the sandbox name with a "- Save" added to the end of the name.
-For example: “Traffic Test with additional configurations – Save”.
+For example: "Traffic Test with additional configurations – Save”.

     :::note
     The saved sandbox name has a limit of 60 characters.